 So while I was finishing cooking a pork butt roast just now, I started a new project.

 I have a few wine boxes from the days when Mrs Oz and I were dinks (double income – no kids) and while I was fishing for something in my closet I kicked my toe on one.
 As a fully alert chicken man, I looked at in a whole new light.
-I thought, with a bit of imagination, that could be the perfect match for a single styrobator.
+I thought, with a bit of imagination, that could be the perfect match single styrobator.

 I got to work.

 I found some left over foil covered foam insulation board, some foil covered bubble wrap I snagged from an insulated box from the hospital, foil duct tape and a drywall knife.